View Models

 Consider a dashboard page that shows a user's recent orders, their subscription status, a list of recommended products, and some statistics.
 Without a View Model, the controller becomes a data-fetching mess:

-// Bad: the controller is doing too much data preparation
+// Before: the controller is doing too much data preparation

 public function index(Request $request): View